 The Thals meanwhile split off into two groups to attack the Dalek city.
-One side led by Ian and Barbara attack the back of the city making their way past the lake of mutations and through a treacherous cave system where several of Thals are killed along the way, whilst the other team led by The Doctor and Susan attack from the front.
-Though the Daleks are able to capture the Doctor and Susan, eventually all of the Thals launch an all out attack on the city.
+One side led by Ian and Barbara attack the back of the city making their way past the lake of mutations and through a treacherous cave system, where several of Thals are killed along the way.
+The other team led by The Doctor and Susan meanwhile attack from the front, though the Daleks are able to capture the Doctor and Susan.
+Eventually all of the Thals launch an all out attack on the city.

-The Daleks have the upper hand at first, but the Thals are eventually able to get the better of the metal monsters by knocking out the power source to their machines.
+The Daleks have the upper hand at first, but the Thals are able to get the better of the metal monsters by knocking out the power source to their machines.
 With their power source shut off the Daleks die and their bomb does not go off.
 Having retrieved their fluid link the Doctor and friends soon set off for new adventures leaving the Thals to rebuild their world.

 Hopefully that’s the last The Doctor will see of those metal bastards.